-Last step before releasing your bot to your audience : chat with it in real situation.
-This will show you exactly how the bot is and reacts as if you were in the shoes of any other user, and you’ll be able to double check any error in the conversation flow (bad answers, fallback error, weird behavior,…) and correct it before it goes public.
-In fact, I recommend you chating with you bot as often as you can during its building as it will be easier to identify where an eventual mistake comes from.
+The last step before releasing your bot to your audience is to chat with it in real situation.
+This allows you to put yourself in the user’s shoes and shows you exactly what the bot is like and how it reacts.
+You’ll also be able to double-check any errors in the conversation flow (bad answers, fallback error, weird behavior, and so on) and correct them before your bot goes public.
+In fact, I recommend that you chat with your bot as often as you can while building it, since it will be easier to identify where any mistakes come from.

 Click on the bottom-right blue button “CHAT WITH YOUR BOT” and start sending some messages.
 Use “Clear” to refresh the chat.

-We will come across the best way to debug your chatbot in a dedicated article.
+We will look at the best way to debug your chatbot in a dedicated article.

 Step 7/9 – Build the conversation flow